ZR000X/data-app-base-react/README.md

 ### Actions

-Actions are functions that product a new state and JSON response from the current state and JSON payload:
+Actions are functions that produce a new state and JSON response from the current state and JSON payload:

 ```javascript
 const myAction = (payload, state) => {